jthegedus/meta-cloud-builders/README.md

 > NB: this will perform a `gcloub beta builds triggers import --source=""` of Trigger configs that do not change.

-:rotating_light: Trigger `includedFiles` uses [Go Regex with additions](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers#build_trigger), whereas the regex used by meta-triggers is Grep -E Perl regex.
+🚨 Trigger `includedFiles` uses [Go Regex with additions](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers#build_trigger), whereas the regex used by meta-triggers is Grep -E Perl regex.
 Take care.

 ## Contributing